siakaramalegos/perf_workshop/perf.md

 1. When can I see the page? <!-- .element: class="fragment fade-in-then-semi-out" -->
 2. When can I interact with it? <!-- .element: class="fragment fade-in-then-semi-out" -->
-3. Is it smooth? <!-- .element: class="fragment fade-in-then-semi-out" -->
+3. Is it delightful? <!-- .element: class="fragment fade-in-then-semi-out" -->

+Note: By delightful I mean both is it stable and smooth.

 -v-